-A key part of the application, this is your opportunity to tell course tutors in your own words the reasons why you feel that you'd be an asset to their university.
+This is your opportunity to tell course tutors in your own words the reasons why you feel you'd be an asset to their university.

 How do I write a personal statement?

-By planning your personal statement, breaking it down into sections, you can ensure you've covered the most relevant points.
-The UCAS personal statement tool is available to help you achieve this.
+By breaking your personal statement down into sections, you can ensure you cover the most relevant points.

-The best thing to do is to read your statement aloud and get feedback from family, teachers and advisers before redrafting it so that it flows well.
-You'll also need to check the punctuation, spelling and grammar and not just rely on a spellchecker.
+Get used to reading your statement aloud and asking for feedback from family, teachers and advisers before redrafting to make sure your writing flows well.
+You'll also need to check for the correct punctuation, spelling and grammar and not just rely on a spellchecker.

-Keep an up-to-date copy of your statement saved somewhere so that you can refer back to it during the interview process.
+Keep an up-to-date copy of your statement saved so you can refer back to it during the interview process.

 What should I avoid?

-As you've just got the one statement for all your choices, it's important not to mention universities by name - unless you plan on applying to just a single institution.
+- As you'll only have the one statement, it's important not to mention universities by name - unless you plan on applying to just a single institution.

-Resist any temptation to use somebody else's work as your own.
-The UCAS Similarity Detection Service utilises the Copycatch system, which will compare your statement against those stored within a comprehensive library of statements - those sent to UCAS and elsewhere - searching for any similarities.
+- Resist any temptation to use somebody else's work as your own.
+The UCAS Similarity Detection Service utilises the Copycatch system, which will compare your statement against those stored within a comprehensive library of statements - those sent to UCAS and elsewhere (including paper publications).

-Be careful not to ramble.
-If you've structured your work so you know how much space you have for each section, it will be easier to stick to your main points.
+- Be careful not to ramble.
+Structuring your work so you know how much space you have for each section will make sticking to your main points much easier.